What's Chirp for A24?

 I suspect my trap is faulty

-Test fire your trap as outlined in the Success Guides - your trap may need a new CO2 canister.
-If you have any concerns get in touch with us!
+If you haven’t already, test fire your trap - see our Quick Start Guide for how to do this safely.
+Your trap may just need a new CO2 canister.
+If you still have any concerns get in touch - we’re happy to help!

 Can I shift the trap when it is live?